Muterra/py_smartyparse/README.md

 + Random self-describing format declaration and testing
 + Performance testing
 + Add customized [pep8](http://pep8.readthedocs.org/en/latest/) to [codeclimate testing](https://docs.codeclimate.com/v1.0/docs/pep8), as per (as yet unpublished) Muterra code style guide
-+ Support for "end flags" for indeterminate-length lists
++ Change logic to allow for delayed execution on callbacks for link_length so the content parser can be dynamically specified
++ Add utility function for generating a single callback from multiple callables

 ### Done!

 + ~~Add passing of parent SmartyParser to callback system.~~ Added in 0.1a4 with the ```@references(referent)``` decorator.
 + ~~Clean up callback API.~~ Added in 0.1a4
++ ~~Support for "end flags" for indeterminate-length lists~~ Added in 0.1a5

 # Misc API notes